This article was first published on 25 February 2019 and has been updated to provide additional information.

 A term plan may have a much lower premium each year but parents, or their children in time to come, would need to pay each year for the premiums for these plans, for as long as it is in effect.

-Newborns have two advantages over adult when choosing a whole life plan.
+Newborns have two advantages over adults when choosing a whole life plan.

 Firstly, they pay lower premiums, as compared to an adult opting for the same level of coverage.
 This is because being older, most of us adults will be classified at a higher risk level as compared to a healthy newborn, and hence, we will pay higher premiums.

-Secondly, being younger, the ‘whole life’ insurance coverage that a newborn is going to enjoy is likely to be longer compared to adults, since they will have a longer life expectancy ahead of them.
+Secondly, being younger, the ‘whole life’ insurance coverage that a newborn is going to enjoy is not only going to be cheaper but also likely to be longer compared to adults, since they will have a longer life expectancy ahead of them.

 So not only will your newborn child pay less for the same level of coverage, he or she is likely to enjoy coverage for a longer period of time as compared to adults.